iamrajanjharj/iamrajanjharj.github.io/README.md

-# The repo contains files for a static website of Rajan Jha.
+# The repo contains files of My Blog.